 Therefore, in the present study, an effort is being made to identify and develop the best genotypes to environmental conditions like submergence, which involves a proper screening and evaluation of the backcross derived lines under similar environmental conditions as that of natural submergence situations under the title Evaluation and Identification of Submergence Resilience in Backcross Progenies of Rice (Oryza sativa L.) is carried out with following objectives:

-1) To estimate genetic variability among backcross derived lines of rice.
+1) To estimate genetic variability among backcross derived lines of rice

 2) To assess the character association and path analysis for grain yield and its

-attributing characters.
+attributing characters

-3) Identification of superior yielding genotypes among backcross derived lines of rice.
+3) Identification of superior yielding genotypes among backcross derived lines of rice

 2. material and methods